NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/trace-request.md

 ## Use Trace via API

-Use the [Request Trace](/api/operations/account-request-tracer-request-trace) operation to perform a trace using the Cloudflare API.
+Use the [Request Trace](/api/operations/account-request-tracer-request-trace) operation to perform a trace using the Khulnasoft API.

 ---